Coronavirus: Hospitals at breaking point. Concerns for patients and staff safety grow

 "There's been a lack of communication from the DHB employers about how they were going to manage this added pressure that will likely go on for months."

-She said of extra concern was that flu season is fast approaching which would likely add to the overload.
+She said of extra concern was that flu season is fast-approaching, which would likely add to the overload.

-"If the public can do anything to help relieve some of the pressure it would be to get a flu vaccine which will be rolled out earlier this year, in April, due to coronavirus."
+"If the public can do anything to help relieve some of the pressure it would be to get a flu vaccination, which will be rolled out earlier this year, in April, due to coronavirus."

 She said due to our country's growing ageing population, the pressure on hospitals is continuing to increase.